Professor Craton

 create a new processfork sees the process ID of the

-child as a return valueWhat are some issue with cooperative multitasking?
+child as a return valueWhat are some issues with cooperative multitasking?

 yield()How does the OS determine which thread to switch to?